 Applying for a Banquet Permit Online

-A banquet permit is a permit you apply for that allows the service and consumption of liquor at a private, invitation-only banquet or gathering held in a public place or business.
-Examples include weddings, company banquets, retirement parties, and club, organization or church events.
+A Banquet Permit is a permit you apply for that allows the service and consumption of liquor at a private, invitation-only banquet or gathering held in a public place or business.
+Examples include weddings, company banquets, retirement parties, and club, organization, or church events.

-FAQ's and Information on Banquet Permits
+FAQs and Information on Banquet Permits

-- What does the permit cost?
+How much does the permit cost?

-Banquet permits cost $11 per day for your event, so, a three day events costs $33.
-Note that you will need an email address and a credit or debit card to complete this transaction.
-If you do not find the email with attachment in your inbox, please check your “junk” or “spam” folders before contacting WSLCB Licensing Customer Service Desk for support.
+- Banquet Permits cost $10 per day of your event – so, a three-day event costs $30.
+Note that you will need an email address and a credit or debit card to complete the online application.

-- Important information about banquet permits
+Important information about Banquet Permits

-- No refunds will be issued
+- All Banquet Permit sales are final - no refunds will be issued

-- Attendance must be by invitation only
+- Attendance at the event must be by invitation only

-- Liquor must be free of charge, or brought by individuals attending the event.
+- Liquor must be free of charge or brought by individuals attending the event.
 No separate or additional charge may be made for liquor, and donations cannot be accepted

 - The event cannot be for business promotions

-- A banquet permit is not required when all of the following apply:
+A Banquet Permit is not required when all of the following apply: